-Birth: 5 August 1831, Elba, Genesee, New York Death: 18 January 1909, Rexburg, Madison, Idaho
+Birth: 5 August 1832, Elba, Genesee, New York Death: 18 January 1909, Rexburg, Madison, Idaho

-Phoebe's parents moved from New York to Michigan, joining the Church and moving to Illinois where they were part of the exodus of the Saints to Iowa.
+Phoebe recorded her birth date on a Pioneer Jubilee document.
+Based on a land record, Phoebe's parents sold their land in New York in May 1833 and moved to Michigan, then Illinois where family members were baptized in 1839.
+They were part of the exodus of the Saints to Iowa.
 The Merrill family had a number of individuals in the Mormon Battalion effort.
 Her brother Philemon, brother in-laws Philander Colton and Thomas Williams, and nephew Ferdinand Merrill all enlisted.
 Philander's son, Charles Edwin ran away to join the unit and eventually became an officer's servant.
 Her sister was also with them.
 Her marriage was recorded in a pension statement.
-"I was married to Stillman in a tent by Brigham Young at Council Bluffs....I was not 15, and
+"I was married to Stillman in a tent by Brigham Young at

-Stillman was about 20.
+Council Bluffs....I was not 15, and Stillman was about 20.
 I never lived with Stillman as his wife.
 Brigham Young came into our tent and asked me if I would marry Stillman and go with the Battalion.
 I said I didn't know and my mother said Yes do it.
 So Brigham married us and we went right off that same day - on a Monday morning.
 When I came back from Santa Fe, I worked as a laundress for the troops."
 Clark was a late enlister in Company D, so their marriage date was either Monday, July 20 or 27.
-Her divorce record in Aug 1847 noted the marriage location as Liberty Pole in Council Bluffs.
+Her divorce record in August 1847 noted the marriage location as Liberty Pole in Council Bluffs.
 Based on two different potential marriage dates, it is uncertain if she left before but likely with her sister when Thomas Williams came back to retrieve his wife and children.